Skip to content

 }

-If a contract doesn’t have any persistent state variables, or they all have their default value specified, it may omit the init() function declaration altogether.
-That’s because unless explicitly declared, the empty init() function is present by default in all contracts.
+If a contract doesn’t have any persistent state variables, or if they all have their default values specified, it may omit the init() function declaration altogether.
+That is because unless explicitly declared, the empty init() function is present by default in all contracts that do not declare contract parameters.

 The following is an example of a valid empty contract: